TMJ Treatment in San Antonio, TX

 Many people clench and grind their teeth on a daily basis, and some may find that they only do so during times of stress or strenuous activity.
 This can cause muscle strain and fatigue that can result in headaches and facial pain.

 Occlusion (how the teeth come together and match up) requires much attention and focus.
 The roots of teeth are surrounded by nerve endings that are highly sensitive.
 When the teeth are brought together, they can detect a difference of 25 microns (the width of a hair).
-Newly placed dental restorations, injury, and tooth loss are some examples of changes that can alter the feel of a patients occlusion or “bite”.
+Newly placed dental restorations, injury, and tooth loss are some examples of changes that can alter the feel of a patient’s occlusion or “bite”.
 Such a small discrepancy can trigger muscle response to “find the bite”.
-The muscles struggle to align the jaw in order to evenly distributed contact to mostly the posterior (back) teeth.
-This almost always causes over working of the lateral pterygoids and parts of the temporalis muscle.
-Because the temporalis muscle is so accessible and palpatable, trigger points can be easy to find.
+The muscles struggle to align the jaw in order to evenly distribute contact to mostly the posterior (back) teeth.
+This almost always causes overworking of the lateral pterygoids and parts of the temporalis muscle.
+Because the temporalis muscle is so accessible and palpable, trigger points can be easy to find.
 Depending on the location of occlusal discrepancies, there can be multiple trigger points in different areas.
-Once these points are found, they can often times be very sore and painful.
+Once these points are found, they can often be very sore and painful.
 Gentle massage of these areas can bring instant relief as well as opening wide to slightly stretch those fibers.
 Non-steroidal anti-inflammatories (NSAIDs) and moist heat also work well to help relieve this tension.
 Ultimately, however, these only treat the symptoms and not the cause.